 Pad Prik Khing- Stir fry Red Curry

-- 1 Tbsp Coconut Oil or any other cooking oil
+- 1 tablespoon Coconut Oil or any other cooking oil

 - 1 Lb Pork Tenderloin or any other protein, sliced thin